R803-1. Purpose: To provide for nondiscriminatory treatment of students and employees who are called to active duty military service.

 3.1.1.
 Alternatives for Coursework, Tuition and Fees: The student shall be allowed to drop his or her courses and receive a full refund of tuition and fees.
-In some cases the student may request and the faculty member may permit the student to take a final exam early and complete the course, or the faculty member may offer an incomplete grade designation to the student with an opportunity to complete the course later, or another mutually agreeable equitable solution in conformance with Regents and institutional policies.
+In some cases the student may request and the faculty member may permit the student to take a final exam early and complete the course, or the faculty member may offer an incomplete grade designation to the student with an opportunity to complete the course later, or another mutually agreeable equitable solution in conformance with the Board and institutional policies.

 3.1.2.
 Residence Halls: A student who lives in institutional residence halls shall be excused from his or her room and board contracts and receive a pro-rated refund of amounts paid.

 3.2.
 Employees Called to Active Military Status: The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) is intended to minimize the disadvantages to an individual that occur when that person needs to be absent from his or her civilian employment to serve in the country’s uniformed services.
 USERRA potentially covers every individual in the country who serves in or has served in the uniformed services, and applies to all employers in the public and private sectors.
 Military personnel and veterans are entitled to the following protections both while in military service and when they return to their civilian positions:

 3.2.1.
 Prompt Reinstatement: Veterans who were gone 30 days or less are entitled to their job back immediately.
 Those who were away longer must still be re-hired within a few days.

 3.2.2.
 Status and Seniority: In most cases, veterans must be promptly reemployed in the job that they would have had, had they remained continuously employed (the so-called “escalator principle”).
 Generally speaking, this means that if peers received promotions and/or raises while the member was gone, the member does, too.